The effects of non Bunch-Davies initial conditions on gravitationally produced relics: Conclusions

 The evolution of quantum fields during cosmological evolution allows for the production of relics, in particular DM, in an elegant and physically interesting way, without having to resort to any additional interactions of the relics other than gravity.
 A precise calculation of the resulting abundance, crucial for the correct determination of the DM energy density, is nonetheless based on a number of assumptions.
 In this paper, we have relaxed one of these assumptions: instead of taking no particles at the beginning of inflation (Bunch--Davies vacuum), we allow for an initial population of relics.
 Our results thus generalize the description of GPP with arbitrary initial conditions.

 We have shown that GPP in the presence of non Bunch--Davies initial conditions does not simply amount to adding the initial abundance to the usual outcome of GPP with Bunch--Davies initial conditions.
 Instead, as illustrated by eqs.\,\eqref{eq:nk_1}-\eqref{eq:nk_2}, the quantum mechanical nature of the relics predicts that the final number density is either "stimulated" or ``blocked'' due to terms that are proportional to both initial density and Bogoliubov coefficients.
 While it was known in the literature that non-trivial initial conditions could give rise to interesting effects on the GPP\,\cite{Parker:1968mv,Parker:1969au,Parker:1971pt}, to the best of our knowledge it was neither explored in full generality nor studied in the context of relics.
-A general conclusion that can be drawn from eqs.\,\eqref{eq:nk_1}-\eqref{eq:nk_2} is that GPP is almost unaffected by initial conditions for fields whose only break of conformality is due to their mass (conformally coupled scalar, fermion, transverse polarizations of spin-1).
-This is easily explained: for these fields, there is basically no GPP until the modes cross the comoving Compton wavelenght and the mass becomes important, so that any initial population just redshifts away.
+For initial conditions that affect relatively small $k$, a general conclusion that can be drawn from eqs.\,\eqref{eq:nk_1}-\eqref{eq:nk_2} is that GPP is almost unaffected by initial conditions for fields whose only break of conformality is due to their mass (conformally coupled scalar, fermion, transverse polarizations of spin-1).
+This is easily explained: for these fields, there is basically no GPP until the modes cross the comoving Compton wavelenght and the mass becomes important.
+This implies that there is almost no superposition between the $k$'s affected by initial conditions and the peak of GPP.
 The final abundance computed in the usual way is thus robust for these fields.
 For the remaining cases, it is known that a minimally coupled scalar is excluded by isocurvature perturbation limits in the Bunch--Davies case; this conclusion is not changed by different initial conditions.
 We are thus left with the longitudinal mode of spin-1 fields, for which GPP starts well before the mode crosses the Compton wavelength and that requires a quantitative analysis.